How To Create A CDA: Real Estate Tips You Need To Know

 While downloading and filling out a commission disbursement authorization PDF might sound like a good idea, this process presents some issues:

-Commissions are difficult to calculate
+Commissions are challenging to calculate

-From the outset, the net amount paid to agents or received by your brokerage is determined by the commission plan negotiated by each agent
+From the outset, the net amount paid to agents or received by your brokerage is determined by the commission plan negotiated by each agent.

 It’s cumbersome

+Ideally, real estate professionals want the time between closing and payment to be fast.
 For many, the CDA process is slow, cumbersome, and sometimes requires traveling to pick up a physical check.

 It’s easy to make errors

 A single mistake can transform the disbursement process into an administrative headache when payments are made incorrectly.
+It also leads to dissatisfied agents.

-🤔 What’s the Solution?
+What’s the Solution?

 You now know the risks of completing CDAs manually, but what is the alternative?